Worth More Than You Think

 Furniture and appliances

 Sofas, dining tables, beds, mattresses, fridges, ovens, washing machines, dryers, and all other household furniture and whiteware.
-Furniture typically forms the largest single category by value, so getting the replacement cost right matters most here.
+Furniture is almost always the largest single category by value.
+Get the replacement cost wrong here and it throws off your whole sum insured.

 Electronics and devices

 Televisions, laptops, desktop computers, tablets, mobile phones, gaming consoles, cameras, and audio equipment.
-Specify high-value items like a laptop or expensive phone individually for broader cover - including accidental damage and loss away from home.
+Consider specifying high-value items like a laptop or expensive phone individually, as this may provide broader cover including accidental damage and loss away from home.

 Clothing and personal effects